 Vitamin A is an essential nutrient for helping the lungs to grow properly.
 Mothers who are lacking this vitamin are more at risk of having babies with abnormal lung growth.

-If doctors identify restricted lung growth in advance, they can try to remove the problems and stimulate proper growth.
+If doctors identify restricted lung growth in advance, they can try to remove the problems and encourage proper growth.
 This can be through various procedures:

-This procedure injects amniotic fluid through the mother’s belly and into the space around the baby.
-It provides extra fluid if there is not the correct amount.
-Having a lack of amniotic fluid can lead to the baby’s lungs not growing properly.
+Amniotic fluid is the fluid that surrounds a growing foetus in the womb.
+Having a lack of this fluid can lead to a baby’s lungs not growing properly.
+This procedure involves injecting extra amniotic fluid through the mother’s belly and into the space around the baby.
 Although this procedure can lead to more effective scans of the baby to help monitor growth, it has not been shown to improve lung growth.

 - Thoraco-amniotic shunting

 This procedure inserts a device into the baby’s chest to drain off any abnormal build-up of fluid, which could lead to abnormal lung growth.
-It is usually performed too late in pregnancy to have a successful impact on abnormal lung growth.
+Unfortunately, it is often performed too late in pregnancy to have a successful impact on abnormal lung growth.

 - Placing a balloon in the trachea

 If the diaphragm of the baby has not grown correctly, surgery can be attempted to correct this in the womb, but a more promising procedure has been to insert a tiny inflatable balloon into the trachea, which prevents fluid escaping the lungs.

 Babies born with a lower-than-average birth weight are more likely to have lung problems including:

 - Lung infections